TRK307/layered-threat-blocking-openwrt-banip-control-d/banip/README.md

 ## A Quick Note on fw4/nftables

 OpenWrt's firewall4 (fw4) manages rules in `table inet fw4`, using the `nft` command.
-There's also an older `table ip filter`, managed behind the scenes by an iptables-nft compatibility layer — that one's best left alone.
-Everything here targets `table inet fw4`.
+There's also an older `table ip filter`, managed behind the scenes by an iptables-nft compatibility layer.

 ## Installing (CLI)